Showing posts with label Pets. Show all posts

 Many popular aquarium fish are listed under CITES (Convention on International Trade in Endangered Species).
 Key species that require CITES permits:

 Common CITES-Listed Aquarium Fish: Asian arowana (Scleropages formosus — Appendix I, very restricted), many species of seahorses (Hippocampus spp. — Appendix II), certain coral reef fish, freshwater stingrays (some species).
 Always check the current CITES appendix listing for any species before attempting international transport.
-Check at CITES Species Database.
+Check at CITES Species Checklist.

 Pro Tips: Transporting Aquarium Fish on Flights